log1cs/Unlock845/README.md

 3 - Go to Device Manager, it will show you QHSUSB_BULK or Qualcomm HS-USB QLoader 9008(COMx)

-** FAQ: **
+**FAQ:**

-** My phone showing Press any key to shut down, what should i do? **
+**My phone showing Press any key to shut down, what should i do?**

-Use the FastbootFix included in the folder.
-Run it as administrator and it will work.
+Use the FastbootFix included in the folder then reboot your phone in bootloader mode again.
+Run FastbootFix as administrator and it will work.

 **Vietnamese:**